-Border information: If you are finishing in Cartagena, exit Colombia at Cartagena airport.
+Border information: if you are finishing in Cartagena, you will most likely exit Colombia at Cartagena Rafael Núñez International Airport.

 These trip notes have been compiled to help you prepare for your journey once you have booked.
 They include the full itinerary and dates, information and kit lists, meeting hotels, insurance, vaccinations, visas, and other information that will help you get ready for your trip.